rider-pratyush/Image_Augmentation_of_Grape_Leaf_Images_Using_DCGAN/README.md

 Theimpact of this limited data augmentation on classification accuracy was evaluated using a pre-trained Inception V3 model from PyTorch.
 The paper aims to highlight the results of DCGAN- based data augmentation for grape leaf disease identification, even with a limited number of generated images.
 The findings contribute to understanding the feasibility and effectiveness of this approach for improving classification accuracy in scenarios with constrained resources.
+## About the Model
+In this model, both the generator and discriminator improve by playing a "min-max" game where the generator tries to create realistic images, and the discriminator becomes better at spotting fake ones.